scottcarr/beagle/copilot.md

     observer "description" (variable_name)

-Where "description" can be an string.
+Where _description_ can be an string.
 It's just the name of the column in the interpreter output.

 And _trigger_ has the form: